ViolenceWorks/VT-69/SBC.md

 ## Configuring a Linux-based Single Board Computer

 This guide assumes the SBC is a Raspberry Pi Zero running at leas Debian 'Buster', kernel version 5.10.
-Earlier versions of Raspbian will not work with this guide;
+This guide assumes `systemd`; earlier versions of Raspbian will not work with this guide.
+If you are running an older version of Raspbian, Google `/boot/cmdline.txt`.

+1. Enable login shell over serial

+	From the console, type `sudo raspi-config`.
+Enable login shell over serial.

+2. Edit the serial-getty service

+	change the line `ExecStart=-/sbin/agetty -o '-p -- \\u' --keep-baud 115200,38400,9600 %I $TERM` to the following: `ExecStart=-/sbin/agetty 9600 %I vt100`.

+3. Restart systemctl

+	`systemctr daemon-reload`

+4. Reboot the system.

+	On reboot, you should see a stream coming from the VT-69's internal header.
+After the Pi boots, you will be able to login.
+If you do not see a login propmpt, change the terminal settings to 9600 baud.